wilsonmar/wilsonmar.github.io/_posts/2016-05-10-azure-onboarding.md

 7. An early step in enterprise setup is to establish a <strong>Tenant</strong> directory to house each (organization) of users and resources created under each subscription.

-    <a target="_blank" href="https://redmondmag.com/articles/2023/07/11/microsoft-entra-new-products.aspx">In 2023</a> Microsoft renamed "Azure AD" (for Azure Active Directory) with <a target="_blank" href="https://learn.microsoft.com/en-us/azure/active-directory/fundamentals/compare">Microsoft Entra ID</a> to reference its "Identity as a Service (IDaaS)" solution (like Okta) for apps across cloud and on-premises.
+    <a target="_blank" href="https://redmondmag.com/articles/2023/07/11/microsoft-entra-new-products.aspx">In 2023</a> Microsoft renamed from "Azure AD" (for Azure Active Directory) with <a target="_blank" href="https://learn.microsoft.com/en-us/azure/active-directory/fundamentals/compare">Microsoft Entra ID</a> to reference its "Identity as a Service (IDaaS)" solution (like Okta) for apps across cloud and on-premises.

 8.  <strong>Licensing</strong> is defined under a Tenant.
 Enterprises need a paid P1 or P2 license for each user to use Azure securely.